smhurf/lewagon_challenges/07-Best-Practices/04/01-Delivery-Time/README.md

 ### First Model

-Load orders training data and split it with a 30% test size in X_train, X_test, y_train, y_test.
+Load orders training data and split it with a 30% test size in X_train, X_test, y_train, y_test with `random_state = 42` so you can compare your results with the whole class.

-👉 Hint: make sure to drop the necessary variables to avoid data leakage.
+👉 Hint: make sure to drop all necessary variables to avoid data leakage.

 Build a first prediction with the model of your choice.
 What’s the best wait_time you get?